 When an open shift is identified, the employer will follow the provisions of Subsection 8.3 A before the involuntary process is implemented.
 When involuntary overtime is required, it will be assigned to employees on duty in inverse order of seniority, provided the employee has the skills and abilities required of the positions.
-The inverse order will be re-established when the list has been exhausted, i.e. the employee with the greatest seniority has worked their required overtime.
+The inverse order will be reestablished when the list has been exhausted, i.e., the employee with the greatest seniority has worked their required overtime.

-- A. An employee who volunteers and works an overtime shift prior to an involuntary overtime assignment will have their name removed from the overtime rotation for that cycle. - B. An employee may be excused from an involuntary overtime assignment once per quarter, unless exigent circumstances impact the operation of the facility. - C. An employee will not be required to work an involuntary overtime after working a regular shift prior to an approved vacation leave day.
+- A. An employee who volunteers and works an overtime shift prior to an involuntary overtime assignment will have their name removed from the overtime rotation for that cycle. - B. An employee may be excused from an involuntary overtime assignment once per quarter unless exigent circumstances impact the operation of the facility. - C. An employee will not be required to work an involuntary overtime after working a regular shift prior to an approved vacation leave day. - D. The employer will not require any individual employee to work more than two (2) consecutive days of involuntary overtime unless emergent conditions exist as determined by the Appointing Authority or designee.
+A day of overtime will be considered four (4) hours or more.